Car Crash Calculator

 - Airbag – another thing that can protect your life;

 - Car type – you are more likely to survive a car crash if you're in a bigger car; and

 - Obstacle – the situation is different when we hit a bush or a tree.

 We can't precisely calculate whether you will survive or not, but we can make some estimations to be aware of crash consequences.
-What happens if you drive at a speed of 20 mph and you suddenly stop?
+What happens if you drive at a speed of and you suddenly stop?
 Just imagine that a 7-tonne block lies on your chest.
 Yes, it's almost the same.
 Recently, the NHTSA (National Highway Traffic Safety Administration) performed many crash tests with dummies.
 Based on these tests, we can make some approximations at what speed you can die in a car crash.

 In this car crash calculator, we explain how to calculate the impact force in car crashes and how seat belts and airbags can protect you.
 You'll find out that they can drastically increase your chances of surviving.
 You can learn about the force of impact definition and impact force equation in the following text.

 You do not need to be the driver to know that you can't stop the car immediately.
 The total stopping distance depends on the perception time of a driver and the braking distance.
 The same energy estimated with the kinetic energy calculator will be dispersed much faster on a tree than in water.
 Thus, hitting trees almost always results in dangerous car crashes.

 Force of impact definition – impact force equation

 Force of impact is the total force exerted on an object during a collision.
 To derive the impact force equation, you can consider the law of conservation of energy.
 In the beginning, a moving object possesses kinetic energy that reduces to zero after the collision (object stops).
 To fulfill the conservation law, the change of kinetic energy must be compensated by the work done by the impact force.
 We express it with the below impact force equation